Rust on Windows 11, My Complete Setup Guide

 - Create a project (

-cargo new rust_test4web
+cargo new rust_test4web)

-- Copy the lines below for example in the file
+cd .\rust_test4web\code .- Copy the lines below for example in the file

 src\main.rs